Filtering Traffic

 Filters Menu

 The Filters option provides a drop-down menu to manage your active and saved filters.
-Through the drop-down, you can easily apply a saved filter, change an active filter, disable an active filter, save a new filter, or clear an unsaved column filter (the Clear option is available only when no other saved filters are activated).
+Through the drop-down, you can apply a saved filter, change an active filter, disable an active filter, save a new filter, or clear an unsaved column filter.
+The Clear option is available only when there is an active column filter.

 Filters menu